 SCM Microgrant Program

-Thanks to the help of our donors, we are able to offer microgrants for students with financial hardship to help cover the cost of their marimba education.
+Thanks to the help of our donors, we are able to offer microgrants for anyone with financial hardship, local or international, to help cover the cost of their marimba education.
 Previous recipients are also eligible to reapply!

 These funds can be used for expenses related to your musical education, including but not limited to: audio equipment, instrument rental fees, mallet purchases, sheet music purchases, and private lessons.
 If selected, proof of purchase is required at the time of receiving the microgrant.